-I have been gardening using native plants for nearly thirty years.
-And for six years I opened my garden three times for the Australian Open Garden Scheme.
-My aim was not to show my garden off but to show people that you can successfully grow native plants in suburbia and to promote the Australian Plants Society.
+I have been gardening using native plants for nearly thirty years, and over the last six years I have opened my garden three times for the Australian Open Garden Scheme.
+My real aim in doing this is to show people that you can successfully grow native plants in suburbia and of course, promote the Australian Plants Society.

-What I find interesting when I talk to the visitors is comments like, “When you go to most open gardens you know nearly all the plants that are used – only the site and method of use changes.
-With a native garden, you do not know most of the plants!”.
+What I find interesting when speaking to the visitors is comments like – “when you go to most open gardens you recognise nearly all the plants that are used, only the site and method of use changes.
+With a native garden you do not know most of the plants”.
+Questions asked are:

+To establish them on large rocks or small logs, obtain some aerial shoots that have been removed from existing orchids or cut off clumps with three or four pseudo-bulbs and hold them down with small rocks (or even tie them down with old stockings) and surround them with plenty of old leaf litter.
 Use an open friable litter that does not hold too much moisture and drains well.
-Keep the orchids moist (not wet) until new growth commences and then only water occasionally and apply more mulch as they grow.
+Keep the orchids moist (not wet) until new growth commences and then only water occasionally and apply more mulch as they grows.

-To appear to get them growing in the ground, (which they won’t), place a few 50 mm thick paving blocks on the ground and follow above method.
-In no time, they will multiply and reward you with flowers.
-Liquid fertilizer can be applied monthly during spring and summer at 1/2 strength but they generally get enough nutrients from the decaying leaf litter.
+To ‘appear’ as if they are growing in the ground, (which they won’t), place a few 50 mm thick paving blocks on the ground and follow above method.
+In no time they will multiply and reward you with flowers.
+Liquid fertilizer can be applied monthly during spring and summer at 1/2 strength (if you must), however they will normally get enough nutrients from the decaying leaf litter.

 - Naming correct at time of writing, though still not settled by the botanists!